 - Doesn’t roll at the raw edges.
 Cutting fabric that rolls at the edge is a pain.

 - Isn’t slippery.
 Matte fabric is easier to handle at your sewing machine, serger, and sewing table; it won’t slip to the floor.

 - Isn’t exceptionally stretchy.
 It’s all-too easy for the seams of super-stretchy fabric to be stretched out of shape while stitching.

-Build on your success with a woven-ish knit before moving to a real slinky beast such as rayon jersey.
+Build on your success with a woven-ish knit before moving to a thin knit fabric such as rayon jersey.
 And even then, go for a simple sewing pattern, such as Sie Macht’s Cass T-shirt, with few, straight seams.

 Knit fabrics come in an epic number of fiber content, drape, weight, and cost combinations.
 It can make even a seasoned sewist feel overwhelmed.
 However, when you match the right knit with the right pattern to achieve maximum comfort and style, all the rigmarole around choosing a knit fabric is worth it!

 Over to you: I gotta know — which of the knit fabrics listed were new to you?
 I had never heard of Liverpool before, and big-time online fabric store Girl Charlee sells a ton of it.
 Also: What knit fabric do YOU recommend for rookie sewists?
 Please leave a comment!
 Thanks for reading.

 📸 Image credits for knit fabric thumbnails.
 These credits feature affiliate links.